Did you miss the renewal deadline? Apply for reinstatement.Read more

 This RN learned how to prevent and decrease pressure ulcers in the spinal cord injury population.
 They reviewed articles, attended a symposium, and met with the facilities occupational therapist to better understand the seating assessment and pressure mapping.

 Combining this knowledge led to an enhanced understanding of the risk factors that contribute to pressure ulcers in this population.
 They were able to create a teaching tool for their clients to help increase their awareness of risk factors related to their spinal cord injury.
-The scenario provided clearly indicates the improvements in their knowledge and the care being provided to their clients, making this an exemplary self-development plan.
+The scenario provided clearly indicates the improvements in their knowledge and the care being provided to their clients, making this an exemplary learning plan.

 Example 4: Holistic symptom management for dementia clients